gavinmyers/resume/README.md

 <h2>Recent Activity</h2>
 <ul>
-<li> 2015: Building an open source application using Python and Cassandra
+<li> 2015: Building an open source application using React, Python and Cassandra
 <li> 2015: Rewrote an application using Handlebars, JQuery & Spring
 <li> 2014: Rewriting a SCORM engine in Clojure and making it open source
 <li> 2013: Built a small blog in Go